jurs02/KnotCounter/README.md

 - Chrome: [Custom JavaScript for Websites 2](https://chrome.google.com/webstore/detail/custom-javascript-for-web/ddbjnfjiigjmcpcpkmhogomapikjbjdk?hl=en "Custom JavaScript for Websites 2")
 - Firefox: [javascript](https://addons.mozilla.org/en-US/firefox/addon/javascript/)

-Then paste the code found in [popup.js](./popup.js) into the extension.
+Then go to BraceletBook.com and paste the code found in [popup.js](./popup.js) into the extension.
+I've also created a [video](https://youtu.be/EHs5iq85S6c) to show the installation and usage.